kuo348/visualization_pytorch/README.md

 ![png](results.png)

+### How to run this?

+Run `python mnist.py` to train the MNIST neural network.
+This saves the model weights as mnist_cnn.pt.
+Afterwards, run `python generate_image.py` to loop over the 10 target classes and generate the images in the `generated` folder.

+## Blog entry explaining the details

 If you want to learn more: check out my blog entry explaining this [visualization technique for deep neural networks](https://www.paepper.com/blog/posts/do-you-know-which-inputs-your-neural-network-likes-most/)